ghazalnabaeii-lab/porsche-web/README.md

 # porsche-web

-"A small project to design a fast food website with a fully flexible and fully responsive structure, simple but functional."
+"A scroll-driven mini project built with HTML, CSS, and JavaScript.
+As the user scrolls, elements move, shift, and transition smoothly, creating a dynamic and interactive experience."

 ## 🚀      About Me